-Experts predict that in the next 20 years there will be much more hurricane activity than has been seen in the past 20 years.
 Experts also fear that after a number of storm-free years, people in some of the vulnerable areas will be less wary of a storm's potential fury.
-But to residents of North Carolina and Virginia, crippled by Isabel in 2003, and people in Florida, ravaged from four giant storms in 2004, the hurricane threat won't soon be forgotten.
+But to residents of Texas, crippled by Maria, and Florida, ravaged by Irma in 2017 (Irma was the strongest hurricane ever recorded in the Atlantic), the hurricane threat won't soon be forgotten.